 Top-rated hotels in Nakasu, one of the best areas to stay for first-time visitors to Fukuoka.

-- Budget: Hotel Hakata Nakasu Inn
+- Budget: HOTEL LiVEMAX Hakata Nakasu

 TOURS